Doctors Note Logo

 • Hands or feet tingling, lightheadedness, muscle twitching

-If these symptoms sound familiar and you want to better understand what you're experiencing, try a free online symptom checker for Hyperventilation Syndrome / Panic Attacks to get personalized insights based on your specific symptoms.
+If these symptoms sound familiar and you want to better understand what you're experiencing, check your symptoms with Ubie's free AI-powered symptom checker to get personalized insights based on what you're feeling right now.

 When to Suspect Cataplexy